ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-your-first-machine.md

 It was around September 2024.
 I got some extra threads and a hoop to embroider hats.

-I use it about 2 or 3 times per month.
+I use it about two or three times per month.

 This is the only embroidery machine that I have, and so far I'm very happy with it.
 Although sometimes I dream of having a multi-needle one.